sntsaac/weather_station/README.md

 ## Understanding My Data Flow: From Sensor to Cloud

-My IoT weather station's core function is to continuously monitor environmental conditions and transmit that data online.
-This process highlights the essence of **Internet of Things (IoT)**, where physical objects (my sensor and Pico) connect and communicate over the internet.
+My IoT weather station's core function is to continuously monitor environmental conditions and transmit that data online to show the essence of **Internet of Things (IoT)**, where physical objects (the sensor and Pico) connect and communicate over the internet.

 ---